xmartina/enuguSmartBus/CODE_QUALITY_REPORT.md

 **Date:** November 20, 2025
 **PHP Version:** 8.3+
-**Status:** ✅ Production Ready
+**Status:** ✅ Demo/Development Ready | ⚠️ Production Requires Security Hardening

 ---

 ## Executive Summary

 This CMS application has been **fully refactored and optimized** for PHP 8.3 compatibility on modern cPanel hosting environments.
-All critical issues have been resolved, and the codebase follows modern PHP best practices.
+The blank login page issue has been resolved, and the application is functional for development/demo purposes. **For production deployment, additional security hardening is required** (see Security Hardening section).

 ### Key Improvements Made